The Queen Elizabeth II Great Court at the British Museum in London. Reuters

 It said: “This decision was made to protect the event – not to diminish it.
 We will continue to support Jewish Culture Month and remain committed to providing a space where history, culture and scholarship can be explored openly, respectfully and without disruption.”

-The British government has pledged to take urgent action to tackle anti-Semitism, which has seen a notable increase in the UK since the October 7 Hamas attacks, with a number of attacks on Jewish people and locations in London.
+The British government has pledged to take urgent action to tackle anti-Semitism.
+There has been a notable increase in such incidents since the October 7 Hamas attacks, with a number of attacks on Jewish people and locations in London.

 • The Nineveh Gallery at the British Museum in London in 1852.
 All photos: Getty Images